 Statistics can help us better understand the social problems that we face.
-When we look at housing in Scotland, we tend to focus on the figures that show evidence of a housing crisis, such as that 940,000 households live in relative poverty after housing costs, and that 142,500 applicants are waiting for council housing.
+When we look at housing in Scotland, we tend to focus on the figures that show evidence of a housing crisis, such as that over a million people live in relative poverty after housing costs, and that 142,500 applicants are waiting for council housing.
 Or, that 34,100 households applied as homeless last year, and that at the last count 10,873 households were living in temporary accommodation including an ever-rising 6,041 children.
 But as shocking as these figures are, they represent the symptoms of housing crisis, but they don’t do much to help us understand what is causing it.

 New figures from the National Records of Scotland published this month help to shed some light on the structural factors behind Scotland’s housing crisis.
 Scotland’s Population 2016 – the Registrar General’s Annual Review of Demographic Trends, is a rich source of information, bringing together data on population, births, deaths, life expectancy, households and housing from a variety of sources.
 This latest publication is the 162nd edition, and includes an invited chapter on household changes and housing provision in Scotland by Professor Elspeth Graham, Dr Francesca Fiori and Dr Kim McKee which shows some of the housing implications on these changes in our population and demographics.
 It points to trends towards lower building rates, a growing population and a change to the way people live in households, coupled with changing policies including right to buy.

 - The population of Scotland is increasing.